Selmer groups as flat cohomology groups: Introduction

+\remi The interpretation of Selmer groups as flat cohomology groups is useful beyond the case when $\phi$ is multiplication by an integer.
+For an example, see the last sentence of Remark \ref{rem-last}.

 \remi \Cref{sel-ind-nf} is stronger than its restriction to the case $L = K$.
-Indeed, the analogue of $e_p < p - 1$ may fail for $L$ but hold for $K$.
-This comes at the expense of $\cA^L[\phi]$ and $\Sel_\phi A_L$ being determined by $A[\phi](\ov{L})$ as a $\Gal(\ov{L}/K)$-module, rather than as a $\Gal(\ov{L}/L)$-module.
+Indeed, the analogue of $e_v < p_v - 1$ may fail for $L$ but hold for $K$.
+This comes at the expense of $\cA^L[\phi]$ and $\Sel_\phi A_L$ being determined by $A[\phi](L^s)$ as a $\Gal(L^s/K)$-module, rather than as a $\Gal(L^s/L)$-module.

-\remi Taking $L = K$ and $A = B$ in \Cref{sel-ind-nf}, we get the set $\Sigma$ promised in the abstract by letting it consist of all primes below a place of bad reduction for $A$, all primes dividing a local Tamagawa factor of $A$, the prime $2$, and all odd primes $p$ ramified in $K$ for which $e_p \ge p - 1$.
+\remi Taking $L = K$ and $A = B$ in \Cref{sel-ind-nf}, we get the set $\Sigma$ promised in the abstract by letting it consist of all primes below a place of bad reduction for $A$, all primes dividing a local Tamagawa factor of $A$, the prime $2$, and all odd primes $p$ ramified in $K$ for which $e_v \ge p - 1$ for some place $v$ of $K$ above $p$.